-Birthdate: November 3rd, 1952
+Birthdate: Nov.
+3, 1952

-Hometown: Mattituck, NY
+Hometown: Mattituck, N.Y.

-Top Fives: Three
+Top Fives: 3

 Top 10s: 20

-The Daytona 500 is widely recognized as the Superbowl of Stockcar racing.
+The Daytona 500 is widely recognized as the Super Bowl of stock car racing.
 The July event has a slightly less prestigious moniker attached to it; longtime fans know it simply as the Firecracker 400.
 Before the days of the Pepsi sponsorship and lights circling the track; the race started by noon, as the stifling Florida heat and humidity in July made it as uncomfortable for the fans as it did the drivers.

 Even more disappointing was their share of the purse: $1,150.

 In an era today of multi-car teams and multi-million dollar sponsors, the notion of any one team serving as a research and development vehicle is scoffed at, though naturally it does happen.
-The resulting penalties two weeks ago at Sonoma exposed the notion of “everybody gets the same stuff” in a different light when the top two cars were caught with performance-enhancing body modifications, while the other two teams at Hendrick did not.
-The No. 5 Gardner team made no bones about it, as it was entered as “Gardner R&D”.
+The resulting penalties two weeks ago at Sonoma exposed the notion of “everybody gets the same stuff” in a different light when the top-two cars were caught with performance-enhancing body modifications, while the other two teams at Hendrick did not.
+The No. 5 Gardner team made no bones about it, as it was entered as “Gardner R&D.”

 Call it what you will, whatever they had between the fenders, sure did work.

-It wasn’t as if Sacks’ didn’t have a little bit of a competitive advantage.
+It wasn’t as if Sacks didn’t have a little bit of a competitive advantage.
 His crew chief was Gary Nelson, one of the most innovative crew chiefs in the sport’s history, who would eventually ascend to director of NASCAR’s Research and Development Center.
-Nelson helped Bobby Allison to the 1983 Winston Cup championship and the year before that, a win in the Daytona 500.
+Nelson helped Bobby Allison to the 1983 Winston Cup championship and, the year before that, a win in the Daytona 500.
 Sacks was driving an R&D car in support of the No. 22 Miller Lite Buick driven by Allison, who was in pursuit of his second Winston Cup championship.

-Elliott dominated the 160 lap event, leading 103 circuits.
-Sacks was one of the few cars who could keep pace with Elliott, however Elliott’s car had developed an issue with the fuel system, and had to make an unscheduled pit stop towards the end of the race.
+Elliott dominated the 160-lap event, leading 103 circuits.
+Sacks was one of the few cars who could keep pace with Elliott, however, Elliott’s car had developed an issue with the fuel system, and had to make an unscheduled pit stop towards the end of the race.
 Sacks capitalized on Elliott’s misfortunes and held on to win by a whopping 23.5 seconds over Elliott, about a half a lap ahead of him.

 As unlikely as a victory as it was, it would also be the first and last of his career.
 He would serve as a technical advisor and drive one of the camera cars for the 1990 motion picture Days of Thunder.
-At the May Talladega race, Greg would finish all but a couple of car lengths behind the Intimidator, for a runner up finish in a Rick Hendrick Chevrolet.
-He led 41 laps in the event, a race that marked the first time race laps had exceeded 200mph since the advent of restrictor plates in 1988.
+At the May Talladega race, Greg would finish all but a couple of car lengths behind the Intimidator for a runner-up finish in a Rick Hendrick Chevrolet.
+He led 41 laps in the event, a race that marked the first time race laps had exceeded 200 mph since the advent of restrictor plates in 1988.

 A pole position for the Pepsi Firecracker 400 in July 1990 fueled hopes that a repeat performance from 1985 laid ahead.
-Those dreams were dashed after the first lap had been completed as Greg Sacks and another Daytona winner Derrike Cope came together.
-Their combined two Daytona wins collided through the tri-oval and took out The King, Richard Petty, and his ten Daytona triumphs, and triggered “The Big One”, sending cars scattering through the grass and crashing into one another.
+Those dreams were dashed after the first lap had been completed, as Sacks and another Daytona winner (Derrike Cope) came together.
+Their combined two Daytona wins collided through the tri-oval, took out Richard Petty and his 10 Daytona triumphs, and triggered the Big One, sending cars scattering through the grass and crashing into one another.

-Sacks would win the pole for the season finale in 1994 at Atlanta, driving for owner DK Ulrich, but it was not enough to keep his career heading in the right direction.
+Sacks would win the pole for the season finale in 1994 at Atlanta driving for owner DK Ulrich, but it was not enough to keep his career heading in the right direction.
 His next shot at a solid full-time ride would not come until 1998, driving for Cale Yarborough.
 Unfortunately for Sacks, it would be his last true shot at the big time, and it almost killed him.
-A violent wreck at the 1998 Texas event left him unconscious and with nerve damage, that had him unable to walk weeks after the crash.
+A violent wreck at the 1998 Texas event left him unconscious and with nerve damage that left him unable to walk weeks after the crash.
 He has since recovered, but has not had a legitimate Cup ride in almost a decade.